Sonnet 276

 Soon poetry shall reign in common thought

-As yet more youth acquire the technic pox
+As yet more youth acquires the technic pox

 The novel is but now a bridge too far

-As lengthy as a trip to distant star
+As boring as a trip to distant star

 No commercial pause on that great trek

-Or shimmering instant change that is high tech.
+Or shimmering instant flash that is high tech.

 Impatient minds await that well timed gong